tumeden/amp-auto-update/README.md

 cd /opt/amp-auto-update
 ```

-3) Make the scripts executable (setup_cron.sh will also make amp_auto_update.sh executable):
+3) Make the scripts executable:

 ```
 sudo chmod 755 amp_auto_update.sh setup_cron.sh
 ```

-4) Run the setup script to create the log file and add the cron job (interactive):
+4) Run the setup script to create a cron job to automatically run the update script on a schedule (interactive):

 ```
 sudo ./setup_cron.sh